 Wordless books are often overlooked in 3rd grade, 4th grade, and 5th grade classrooms, and understandably so.
-We need our students to be reading as much as possible, so taking the time to have students "read" wordless books can feel like a waste.
+We need our students to be reading as much as possible, so taking the time to have students "read" wordless books can feel like a waste of a lesson.

 However, wordless books can be used effectively in upper elementary to practice a variety of ELA skills.
 And because of their novelty, including a wordless book in your lesson plans throughout the school year can increase student engagement!
 (You can check out my wordless book recommendations here.)

-Below are some ideas for using wordless books to practice reading skills, writing skills, language skills, and speaking and listening skills.
+Below are some activities and ideas for using wordless books to practice reading skills, writing skills, language skills, and speaking and listening skills.

 Introducing and practicing important reading skills using wordless books instead of text can be especially helpful for your struggling readers or ELL students.
 They can practice these skills without the frustration of decoding words.